matgrioni/betacode/README.md

 ### Speed

 The original implementation used a custom made trie.
 This maybe was not the fastest (I wasn't sure).
 So, I compared against a third party trie implementation, pygtrie.
 The pygtrie had nicer prefix methods which allowed for much faster processing of large texts.
+This changed converting all of Strabo or Herodotus in the Perseus catalog from a many minute operation to a ~3-4 second operation.